 Prerequisite: "C" or better in ESL*H132 or specified score on ESL placement exam.
 In this high intermediate course, students will further develop proficiency in the use of grammar structures through group discussions, oral practice, written exercises, and short writings.
 Use of grammar structures in authentic contexts will be emphasized.
 This course requires a minimum of six hours of outside work per week.

+ESL*H149 Pronunciation Workshop 3 credits

+Prerequisite: "C" or better in ESL*H139 or permission of the ESL Program Coordinator.
+This course is designed to help students improve features of their American English pronunciation that could confuse or distract listeners and interfere with understanding.
+By learning how the sounds of English are produced and how authentic rhythm, stress and intonation are expressed, students will increase the accuracy and clarity of their English pronunciation and speaking ability.
+Students will learn how to evaluate their own speech in order to become more competent, self-assured speakers.
+ESL students may use up to 6 credits of Intermediate and Advanced levels of ESL courses to fulfill the Modern Languages/Arts and Humanities elective requirements.

 ESL*H152 Reading and Writing V 6 credits

 Prerequisite: "C" or better in ESL*H142 or specified score on ESL placement exam.
 In this low advanced course, students continue to refine reading comprehension and writing proficiency.
 Assigned readings (including whole works) as well as student writing provide the text for small group and class discussions.
 Through writing and rewriting essays, students work on organizational skills, development of ideas, clarity and the mechanics of effective writing.
 This course requires a minimum of twelve hours of outside work per week.